m0ru/bak/04_solution.md

 `linkeddata-service-won.js` are used.
 They do standard HTTP(S) but make sure to cache as much as possible via the local triplestore.
 However, in the future this custom caching layer can be replaced by using HTTP2 to load the large number of RDF-documents[^manydocs] in one round-trip and let the browser-chache handle repeated requests.
 One advantage of the triple-store is that it stores the RDF in its natural state and additional data can just be "poured" into the store.
 Anything e.g. related to a need can be retrieved using a SPARQL-query.
 One price here however is one of performance -- some queries performed very badly and needed to be replaced by work-arounds -- and another price is complexity, as the custom caching logic written to avoid unnecessary HTTP-requests yet keep the store in synch with the node-server is a frequent source of hard to track down bugs. <!-- TODO how hard? give number, e.g. percentage of total bugs -->

-[^manydocs]: ad large number of documents: when your entire state contains of a single contact request, you still need to load 6 documents , in 3-5 roundtrips: your need, its connection container, the connection to the other person's need, its event container, the event, and lastly the other person's need.
+[^manydocs]: ad large number of documents: when your entire state contains of a single contact request, you still need to load 6 documents, in 3-5 round-trips: your need, its connection container, the connection to the other person's need, its event container, the event, and lastly the other person's need.

 JSON-LD send is **send** to the server **via a websocket-connection**.
-For this case-statments for the respective action are added in `message-reducers.js` that adds them to the message-queu in `state.getIn(['messages', 'enqueued'])`.
+For this case-statements for the respective action are added in `message-reducers.js` that adds them to the message-queue in `state.getIn(['messages', 'enqueued'])`.
 The messaging agent picks theses up and pushes them to the websocket it manages.

 New messages are **received via the web-socket**.
 This allows the server to push-notify the client.
 The messaging agent contains a series of handlers for different message-types that then dispatch corresponding actions.

 ## Views and Interactions {#sec:views-and-interactions}

-For the sake of completeness and to illustrate the usefullness, this section will give a very brief overview over the GUI built with this works' architecture and tooling and how it ties into the architecture at large.
+For the sake of completeness and to illustrate the usefulness, this section will give a very brief overview over the GUI built with this works' architecture and tooling and how it ties into the architecture at large.
 For a detailed code example of a simple component see @fig:example-component in @sec:components.

 The figures in this section
 illustrate the process of authoring a new need [@fig:authoring-need], getting matches to it [@fig:getting-match], making a contact request [@fig:made-request], that is then accepted by the other person [@fig:accepting-request], and chatting with them [@fig:chatting].
 This is the core workflow in the WoN-ownerapplication-prototype.
 Note, that the in the given example the person using application was already logged in (using an anonymous account).
-If they weren't they could either start by signing up via a standard signup-form or just going through the same process of authoring a need, that will create an anonymous account for them as a side-effect and adding a private ID to the url, so they can bookmark it via their browser.
+If they weren't they could either start by signing up via a standard signup-form or just going through the same process of authoring a need, that will create an anonymous account for them as a side-effect and adding a private ID to the URL, so they can bookmark it via their browser.

 ![Authoring a need (right half of the screen) with an anonymous account (top-right) and some previously created needs (left half).](./figures/matchat-screenshots/2018-06-28_15-21-17_authoring-need.png){#fig:authoring-need}